NathanK29/restroom_rater_project/README.md

 # RateMyRestroom

-Welcome to **RateMyRestroom**, a full-stack web application designed to help users rate and review restrooms on a university campus.
-The app is built using Spring Boot, JavaScript, Java, MySQL, and AWS, providing a seamless and user-friendly experience for finding and reviewing campus restrooms.
+**RateMyRestroom** is a full-stack web application that allows users to rate and review restrooms on a university campus.
+Built with Spring Boot, JavaScript, Java, MySQL, and AWS, it provides an intuitive and efficient platform for locating and reviewing campus restrooms.

 ## Table of Contents
 - [Features](#features)